 More elements of our history can be found throughout this site.

-Beyond our hands-on experience we´ve signed agreements with two US universities to continue inquiring into the ecology of this highly biodiverse area and the natural history of its denizens.
+Beyond our hands-on experience we´re working with various universities on three continents to continue inquiring into the ecology of this highly biodiverse area and the natural history of its denizens.
 We also participate in citizen science efforts like the Audubon Christmas Count from a circle we created around our headquarters.
-We also have recently begun participating in eMammal.org´s worldwide mammal survey via camera traps.
+We also have recently begun participating in iNaturalist.org´s worldwide platform with a project around tree phenology.

 Not only are we the authors of Ecuador´s Official National Avitourism Strategy, we own and operate forest reserves as birding and ecotourism destinations.
 We authored Ecuador´s national avitourism strategy in 2006 and its update in 2010.
-Also, via Municipal and Provincial contracts we give introduction to birding courses for rural communities.
+Also, via Municipal and Provincial contracts we give introduction to birding courses for rural communities, and the public in general.

 Reforestation & Restoration